-For a complete list of Qualifying Events, see Special enrollment period on page 68 in the Other important information about your plan section.
+For a complete list of Qualifying Events, see Special enrollment period on page 67 in the Other important information about your plan section.

-Effective date of coverage for most special enrollment periods may have a different effective date of coverage if added during a special enrollment period.
-Generally, if the Employee or Dependents qualify for a special enrollment period, coverage will begin no later than the 1st of the month following the date Blue Shield receives the request for special enrollment from your Employer.
+Effective date of coverage for most special enrollment periods following the date Blue Shield receives the request for special enrollment from your Contractholder.

 If enrolled during initial enrollment or open enrollment, a Dependent will have the same effective date of coverage as the Subscriber.
-However, a Dependent
+However, a Dependent may have a different effective date of coverage if added during a special enrollment period.
+Generally, if the Employee or Dependents qualify for a special enrollment period, coverage will begin no later than the 1st of the month